-For the sake of the quality and safety of their products, manufacturers source their ingredients from only trusted suppliers who meet strict standards for food safety and quality control.
+For the sake of the quality and safety of their products, manufacturers source their ingredients from only trusted suppliers who conform to strict standards prescribed by AAFCO for food safety and quality control.

 Sourcing Specific Ingredients for Specialized Diets (optional)

 Some dogs have unique dietary needs due to allergies, certain health conditions, or other factors.
-For these dogs, manufacturers add specific ingredients, for instance, they may add grain-free or low-fat options to accommodate their needs.
+For these dogs, specific ingredients are added, for instance, they may add grain-free or low-fat options to accommodate their needs.

 Cleaning & Sanitizing Equipment to Ensure Safety & Quality

 The equipment used in the manufacturing process is thoroughly cleaned and sanitized regularly.

 This step is something that happens prior to everything, so calling it the first step of the process wouldn’t be wrong.

 This involves washing the equipment with soap and water and then using special sanitizing agents to kill any bacteria or other contaminants that may be lurking.
 This prevents foodborne illnesses and ensures that the food is safe to eat.